Brady–Belichick era: Tom Brady

 Brady attended college at the University of Michigan, where he battled for the starting role with Brian Griese and Drew Henson.
 He led the Wolverines to the 2000 Orange Bowl, with a record 10–2 as starter during the regular season.
 Despite trailing by two scores twice during the game, Brady led the Wolverines to an overtime win over the Alabama Crimson Tide, 35–34.
 His come-from-behind victory earned him the nickname "Comeback Kid".

-Due to questions about his starting ability in college and uninspiring physical statistics, Brady fell in the 2000 Draft until he was selected in the 6th round by the New England Patriots.
-He spent his rookie year as backup to franchise quarterback Drew Bledsoe and would not start a game until the next year when Bledsoe, who had just signed a 10-year, $103 million contract that offseason, was seriously injured by a sideline hit by Jets linebacker Mo Lewis on September 23, 2001.
+Due to questions about his starting ability in college and uninspiring physical measurables, Brady fell in the 2000 draft until he was selected in the 6th round by the New England Patriots.
+He spent his rookie year as backup to franchise quarterback Drew Bledsoe and would not start a game until the next year when Bledsoe, who had signed a 10-year, $103 million contract that offseason, was seriously injured by a sideline hit by Jets linebacker Mo Lewis on September 23, 2001.

 Brady went 11–3 as a starter in 2001, leading the Patriots to the Super Bowl against the St. Louis Rams.
-Despite trailing 17–3 in the second half, the Rams stormed back to tie the game 17–17 with 1:30 left in the game.
-With no time outs, the Patriots drove downfield to set up a 48-yard field goal by Adam Vinatieri to win the game in the closing seconds.
+After trailing 17–3 in the second half, the Rams stormed back to tie the game 17–17 with 1:30 left in the game.
+With no timeouts, the Patriots drove downfield to set up a 48-yard field goal by Adam Vinatieri to win the game in the closing seconds.

-Brady currently holds the NFL postseason record for appearances, wins, pass attempts, completions, yards, and touchdowns.
+Brady holds the NFL postseason record for appearances, wins, pass attempts, completions, yards, and touchdowns.
 In the Super Bowl, Brady holds the record for most pass attempts, completions, touchdowns, and yards.
-In Super Bowl LI he helped the Patriots, who were down 28–3 in the third quarter against the Atlanta Falcons, score 31 unanswered points and win the game in overtime, 34–28, and set a Super Bowl record in the process with 466 passing yards.
-The following year, he broke his own record by throwing for a record 505 yards in a loss to the Philadelphia Eagles.
+In Super Bowl LI he helped the Patriots, who were down 28–3 in the third quarter against the Atlanta Falcons, score 31 unanswered points and win the game in overtime, 34–28, and set a Super Bowl record with 466 passing yards.
+The following year, he broke his own record by throwing for 505 yards in a loss to the Philadelphia Eagles.

-Brady currently holds every Super Bowl record in passing except for completion percentage and interceptions.
-In his 10 appearances in 22 years, he has came away with 7 wins and 5 Super Bowl MVPs (including 1 appearance, win and MVP with the Tampa Bay Buccaneers).
+Brady holds every Super Bowl record in passing except for completion percentage and interceptions.
+In his 10 appearances in 22 years, he has come away with 7 wins and 5 Super Bowl MVPs (including 1 appearance, win and MVP with the Tampa Bay Buccaneers).

-With the Patriots, Brady threw touchdowns to 77 different players, setting an NFL record (previously held by Vinny Testaverde, with 70).
-Upon completion of the 2021 season, he had extended his record to 92.
+With the Patriots, Brady threw touchdowns to 77 players, breaking the NFL record of 70 held by Vinny Testaverde.
+By retirement, he had extended his record to 96.